-Section 3 Questions Yes No Where you will serve and your accommodation Do you live within 20 miles of the station to which you wish to be posted?
+Section 3 Questions Yes No Where you will serve and your accommodation Do you live within 30 crow miles, 40 road miles and a 1 hour commute of two of our main police stations?
+You will need to by formal offer of appointment.
 Are you ready to be very flexible regarding your work location to fulfil your obligations as a police officer?
 The accommodation in which you live has to be approved by Thames Valley Police.
-Generally speaking it must be within 20 miles (as the crow flies) of your place of duty.
+Generally speaking it must be within 30 miles (as the crow flies) of your place of duty.
 If you wish to change your address from that which was approved at the time of your appointment or subsequently, you must also seek permission.
 Only after permission has been granted should officers proceed to contractual stages.
 Remember, if this is not done you could be committing an offence under the Misconduct Code.